Prcpltwfkwd-TW/EOF/README.md

 The eigenvectors $e_m$ give the empirical orthogonal functions.
 The first eigenvetor $e_1$ is EOF1, the second eigenvector $e_2$ is EOF2 and so on.

-More details on derivation can be seen in: https://doi.org/10.1016/B978-0-12-800066-3.00006-1.
+More details in derivation can be seen in: https://doi.org/10.1016/B978-0-12-800066-3.00006-1.

 ## Usage